Print

 1. Preheat oven to 325ºF and grease a 10-15 cup bundt pan with nonstick spray.

-6. Transfer batter to bundt pan, making sure to fill to all corners and edges, and smoothing out top lightly with a spatula.
-Firmly rap pan on counter a few times to ensure batter settles into pan evenly.
+7. Transfer batter to bundt pan, making sure it reaches all of the nooks and crannies of the pan.
+Smooth the top out lightly with a spatula.
+Firmly rap the pan on your counter a few times to ensure the batter settles into the pan evenly.

-7. Bake in preheated oven for 50-60 minutes, just until a toothpick inserted all the way into the center of the cake comes out clean.
-Cool in pan for about 30 minutes, and then flip onto wire rack to cool completely.
+8. Bake cake in preheated oven for 50-60 minutes, just until a toothpick or cake tester inserted all the way into the center of the cake comes out clean.
+Cool in pan for about 30 minutes, and then flip onto a wire rack to cool completely.

-8. Dust with powdered sugar before serving.
-Serve with vanilla bean whipped cream and candied kumquats, if desired.
-Cake is best at room temperature, but for longer shelf life, keep refrigerated.
+9. Dust cake with powdered sugar just before serving.
+Serve with vanilla whipped cream and candied kumquats, if desired.

 Notes